-Talis was engaged by the Bunbury Wellington Group of Councils, Capes Regional Organisation of Councils and Warren Blackwood Group of Councils, that represent 12 local governments in the South West of WA, to develop a Regional Waste Management Strategy that provides a long term plan consistent with the draft South West Regional Blueprint (February, 2014).
-Talis has developed an intimate appreciation for the challenges that are faced by the local governments in the South West including a lack of security on long term waste management treatment options due to increase regulations on existing facilities.
+Talis was engaged by the Bunbury Wellington Group of Councils, Capes Regional Organisation of Councils and Warren Blackwood Group of Councils (hereafter “the Group”) to develop a Regional Waste Management Strategy to provide a long-term plan consistent with the draft South West Regional Blueprint.

-A regional approach supports the generation of greater economies of scale and therefore provides the South West Group with the ability to cater and process larger quantities of waste.
-By sourcing waste from a wider geographic area there is the very real potential for the South West Group to move towards developing a cost effective regional waste management solution and provide best practice services to residents that may not otherwise have been possible.
+Our regional strategy supports the generation of greater economies of scale and therefore provides the Group (representing some 12 local governments) with the ability to cater and process larger quantities of waste.
+By sourcing waste from a wider geographical area, there becomes significant potential for the Group to move towards developing a cost-effective regional waste management solution and provide best practice services to residents that may not otherwise have been possible.